-For not the first time on the trail, I discovered I’d fluffed my daily walking distance.
-Instead of the 25-odd kilometres I’d scribbled in my notes, I had a disheartening 33-kilometre stretch to navigate.
+Not for the first time on the trail, I discovered I’d fluffed my daily walking distance.
+Instead of the 25-odd kilometre stretch I’d scribbled in my notes, I had a disheartening 33-kilometre haul to navigate.
 Honestly, how have I made it this far?
-I left the warming company of my generous Nangkita hosts shortly after dawn and set off into the chilly overcast conditions.
-With only a singular, largely undisturbed track leading me past Mt Compass and into the outlying grazing district, it was glaringly obvious that I was once again alone.
+I left the warming company of my generous Nangkita hosts and set off into the chilly overcast conditions.
+With only a singular, largely uninteresting track leading me past Mt Compass and into the outlying grazing district, it was glaringly obvious that I was once again alone.

 The morning’s typically level surface jolted jarringly upward as I passed a handful of farming estates.
-I paused introspectively at the foot of the first hill; a bland stretch of arduous dusty road was all I needed.
+I paused introspectively at the foot of the first hill—a dull route of arduous dusty road was all I needed.
+Deep breaths, Josh.
 Deep breaths.

 The scenery included an abundance of instantly recognisable greenery, livestock and paddocks.
-These familiar farms and fences had featured heavily over the past four and a half weeks and my mind quickly daydreamed.
+These familiar farms and fences had featured heavily over the past four and a half weeks and my mind quickly slipped into daydream mode.
 So, when the contrasting spectacle of a native-dense Yulte Conservation Park appeared on the horizon, my brain stirred to the much-needed visual shake-up.

 The Yulte Conservation Park vegetation contains mostly low woodland comprised of Pink Gum, Cup Gum, Messmate Stringybark and Brown Stringybark over Common Fringe-myrtle, Common Oak-bush and Beaked Hakea.

-The challenging terrain exchanged rolling hills and grassy tracks for flourishing gullies and steepling climbs.
-Colourful wildflowers scattered themselves along the path and the endemic gums blossomed.
-Finally, there was any colour but green to illuminate my day – that was until the emerald hues came storming back into vogue at the park’s panoptic lookout.
+The challenging terrain exchanged green rolling hills and grassy tracks for flourishing gullies and steepling climbs.
+Colourful wildflowers scattered themselves along the path and the endemic gums blossomed on the hillsides.
+Suddenly, there was any colour but green to illuminate my day—until the emerald hues came storming back into vogue at the park’s panoptic lookout.

 The sun had begun to set once I arrived back on level farmland.
-Much like the rest of the day, the cool dusk air flared the arm hair beneath my knitted fleece.
-Despite the early start, I would only reach Heysen’s Rest well after dark.
+Much like the rest of the day, the cool dusk air flared the arm hair beneath my fleece.
+Despite my early start, I would only reach Heysen’s Rest well after dark.

 It was pitch black by the time I arrived at my charming bed and breakfast for the night.
 The owner Jane had discovered my ungainly silhouette a few hundred metres from the accommodation and offered to drive me the rest of the way.
 Such a lovely heartfelt gesture, but I had walked every inch of the trail without exclusion, I wasn’t going to skip steps now.